- Docket Number:

 Guidance Issuing OfficeCenter for Devices and Radiological Health

-This draft guidance document provides recommendations for 510(k) submissions for arthroscopy pump tubing sets intended for multiple patient use.
+This guidance document provides recommendations for 510(k) submissions for arthroscopy pump tubing sets intended for multiple patient use.
 These devices are designed to deliver irrigation fluid to the surgical site, such as knee, shoulder, hip, elbow, ankle, and wrist joint cavities, during arthroscopic procedures.

-In arthroscopic procedures, clinicians often use a single source of irrigation fluid for multiple patients without replacing the source of irrigation fluid or replacing/reprocessing the irrigation tubing system between patients.
-This practice may increase the risk of cross-contamination between patients and subsequent iatrogenic infection, because the irrigation system can become contaminated with patient fluids that travel back through the irrigation tubing (a phenomenon hereafter referred to as “backflow”).
+In arthroscopic procedures, clinicians often use a single source of irrigation fluid for multiple patients without replacing the source of irrigation fluid or replacing or reprocessing the irrigation tubing system between patients.
+This practice may increase the risk of cross-contamination between patients and subsequent iatrogenic infection, because the irrigation system can become contaminated with patient fluids that travel back through the irrigation tubing (a phenomenon hereafter referred to as "backflow").
 FDA has received reports of backflow of patient fluids which raises the question of potential for disease transmission when using irrigation and tubing systems in such a manner on multiple patients.

-This draft guidance outlines the device design considerations, risk mitigation strategies, and testing recommendations for arthroscopy pump tubing sets intended for multiple patient use.
-This draft guidance document also clarifies the terminology used to describe arthroscopy pump tubing sets intended for multiple patient use.
+This guidance outlines the device design considerations, risk mitigation strategies, and testing recommendations for arthroscopy pump tubing sets intended for multiple patient use.
+This guidance document also clarifies the terminology used to describe arthroscopy pump tubing sets intended for multiple patient use.

 The scope of this document is limited to Class II, arthroscopy pump tubing sets classified under the following regulation: